d12frosted/elpa-mirror/gnu/corfu-readme.txt

   directly via `package-install'.
 After installation, the global minor mode can be enabled with `M-x corfu-global-mode'.
 In order to configure Corfu and other packages in your init.el, you may want to use `use-package'.

   Corfu is highly flexible and customizable via `corfu-*' customization variables.
 For filtering I recommend to give Orderless completion a try, which is different from the familiar prefix TAB completion.
-However Corfu works well with the default completion styles, the use of Orderless is not a necessity.
+Corfu can be used with the default completion styles, the use of Orderless is not a necessity.
+See also the [Corfu Wiki] for additional configuration tips.
+In particular the Lsp-mode configuration is documented in the Wiki.

   Here is an example configuration:

   ┌────
   │ (use-package corfu